UMWEDU/umw-admissions-sync/_pages/thank-you.md

 published: true
 post_date: 2018-10-11 14:02:09
 ---
-Thank you for contacting us!
-We'll be in touch with you shortly.
+Thank you for your interest in the University of Mary Washington.
+Your information has been successfully submitted.